 The trouble with this job is it's like a time warp for me most days.
 I can start working on a design and the next thing he's asking me when I'll be finished so he can kick off the backups.
 I look at the clock and see he's been waiting for thirty minutes past his clock out time so he can start the program.
 He never complains but I know he doesn't like to leave me here on my own, so I always apologize and shut down right away.
 I enjoy leaving work with him.
 I like hearing him say "Goodnight Isabella," because he's the only one who calls me that.
 To everyone else I am Izzy or Iz.

-Lately, I've made sure I'm off the network well before six because I've been working here on something of my own after hours since this office is toasty warm and my apartment is… not.
+Lately, I've made sure I'm out of my network files well before six, because I've been working on something of my own after hours since this office is toasty warm and my apartment is… not.
 It gets dark very early and there have been quite a few nights when I've looked out lately and seen snow on the ground.
 It's eerie and bleak, another reason why I like us to leave together.
-I enjoy waving goodbye to him because that smile warms up my car much faster than any heater could.
+I enjoy waving goodbye to him because that smile warms me up faster than any heater could.